Voting in Modern Virginia

 Voting by blacks was constrained through official procedures and unofficial intimidation, minimizing their ability to participate in the political process.
 However, John Mercer Langston ran as a Republican and managed to win election to the US Congress in 1888.
 The election of Virginia's first black US representative was disputed in the US Congress, and the seat was left empty for over a year.

-The first black to be elected to the State Senate in modern times was L. Douglas Wilder, in 1970.
+The first black man to be elected to the State Senate in modern times was L. Douglas Wilder, in 1970.
 He became the first person of color to be elected to statewide office as Lieutenant Governor in 1985, and then was elected Governor in 1989.
 In the 1985 election, Mary Sue Terry became the first and only woman to be elected to a statewide office when she won the race for Attorney General.5

 After the 1902 state constitution disfranchised most African-American voters in Virginia, only the "Fighting Ninth" District for the US House of Representatives in southwestern Virginia remained competitive for Republicans.
 There were few black voters in that corner of Virginia, but throughout the 1800's the white residents had resented how the General Assembly and governor directed state revenues to benefit primarily the area east of the Blue Ridge.
 Southwestern Virginia and eastern Tennessee residents had little enthusiasm for secession and fighting for slavery during the Civil War, and because of the independent voters some Republicans continued to win elections there.